Grüsch

-Grüsch is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of Graubünden.
+Grüsch is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of the Grisons.
 On 1 January 2011, the former municipalities of Fanas and Valzeina were merged with Grüsch.

 History

 Grüsch is first mentioned about 1340 as Grusch.
 In 1375 it was mentioned as Crüsch.

 Geography

 Grüsch has an area, As of 2006, of 10 km2.
 Of this area, 39.5% is used for agricultural purposes, while 51.3% is forested.
 Of the rest of the land, 6.2% is settled (buildings or roads) and the remainder (3%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Schiers sub-district of the Prättigau/Davos district on a scree slope above the Taschinasbach.
 It consists of the Haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Grüsch and the hamlets of Überlandquart und Cavadura (since 1874).